TheBoxyBear/charttools/docs/FileFormats/chart.md

 All instrument sections are optional.
 A missing section is equivalent to a section with no data.

+## Using via ChartTools

+WIP (Info such as reading, writing, etc. should go here)

 ## Song Section Details

 The `Song` section contains metadata about the song and chart.